- Red Lion

 - Summer House 92 Gospel End Road Gospel End DY3 4AN (01902) 676102

-This pub-cum-restaurant continues to sustain a significant following of locals and ramblers due to the unspoiled interior and consistently good grub.
+Food-oriented pub with an unspoiled interior which continues to command a loyal following of locals.
 Throughout sunnier climates, drinkers can enjoy their beer on one of the many benches at the front of the premises or on one of the various grass verges which offer relaxing views.
+The pub sits upon the Staffordshire and Worcestershire Canal Towpath which connects Stourton and Hinksford.
 There is a large car park directly opposite the pub.
 Drinkers may need to stand at busier times.

 - Navigation Greensforge Lane Greensforge DY6 0AH (01384) 273721